 Well here we are with week 2 of the One Room Challenge hosted by Linda at Calling it Home.
 We got a TON done this past week!
 It all started with ripping up our old carpet.
-Here is a picture of how it looked when we moved in….yes it looks nice but just over the past few years and kids it has not worn well.
-It had a bunch of dark areas and we couldn’t get it up with cleaner.
-It also smelled like stinky dog on a rainy day.
+Here is a picture of how it looked when we moved in….yes it looked nice but just over the past few years and kids it has not worn well.
+It had a bunch of dark areas and we couldn’t get it up with cleaner or rug cleaning.
+It also smelled like stinky dogs on a rainy day.
 (The previous owners had a couple dogs.)

 So back to prepping the floor for installation.
 My husband started by ripping up the carpet.
-He cut it down into a few strips so that when caring out to his truck it wouldn’t be too heavy.
+He cut it down into a few strips so that when carrying it out to his truck it wouldn’t be too heavy.
 Look at him work! 🙂

 The next step was to rip up the carpet padding.
 This was the most tedious part of the demo.
-It was very soft and easy to rip out but it was stapled to the ground by hundreds of staples.
-We set up the pack and play with filled it with toys so the girls could play while I sat down and started removing the staples.
+It was very soft and easy to rip out but it was stapled to the ground with hundreds of staples.
+We set up the pack and play and filled it with toys so the girls could play while I sat down and started removing the staples.

-Since there was nothing to worry about getting paint on I got to work on painting all the trim and woodwork.
+Since I didn’t have to worry about getting paint on the floor I got to work on painting all the trim and woodwork.
 I started with the windows.
 I can’t tell you how happy it makes me to look at our newly painted trim!
 It really brightens up the room!

 After that was installed I got to work on the baseboards.
 We decided to leave the baseboards in and then install quarter round.
 We weren’t sure our baseboards would hold up if we ripped them off the wall so we kept them there.
 I’ll have a tutorial on how to install quarter round in the next couple weeks!Before we installed the new floor though we decided to leave our mark on the luan.
 Maybe some day if we move and someone decides to change the floor they’ll see our cute little drawing.